Why Should Theists Learn How to Resurrect the Dead?

-On the “Mormon Transhumanist Association Response" web site, Vblogger, who is a Mormon, questions why Mormon Transhumanists think we should try to use science and technology as means for transfiguration and resurrection to immortality.
-He demonstrates that the scriptures teach that God has already transfigured or resurrected persons in the past, and he asks: why would it make sense to use gradual means, like science and technology, to accomplish something God’s already accomplished before.
+On the “Mormon Transhumanist Association Response” website, Vblogger, who is a Mormon, questions why Mormon Transhumanists think we should try to use science and technology as means for transfiguration and resurrection to immortality.
+He demonstrates that the scriptures teach that God has already transfigured or resurrected persons in the past.
+And he wonders why it would make sense to use gradual means, like science and technology, to accomplish something that God’s already accomplished before.

 “Behold, could ye suppose that ye could sit upon your thrones, and because of the exceeding goodness of God ye could do nothing and he would deliver you?
 Behold, if ye have supposed this ye have supposed in vain. …

 “Or do ye suppose that the Lord will still deliver us, while we sit upon our thrones and do not make use of the means which the Lord has provided for us?